dgapitts/pg-ora-demo-scripts/docs/loading-large-datasets-and-exploring-text-analysis.md

 ## Loading large datasets and exploring text analysis with Ulysses

-I'm sure there are many ways to do this, some of which are going to be more efficient, but here is my "first attempt"
+I'm sure there are many ways to do this (e.g. [example two here](loading-large-datasets-and-exploring-text-analysis-alt.md)), some of which are going to be more efficient, but here is my "first attempt"
 * Download .txt version of [Ulysses-James-Joyce from gutenberg](https://www.gutenberg.org/files/4300/4300-0.txt)
 * add line numbers: `cat -n`
 * I want to use # as my delimiter, so I removed this line